Head of Online Medical Content

 Invest in a protective case: Purchase a waterproof and dustproof hearing aid case.
 These cases are designed to keep moisture, sand, and dirt out.
 Ensure your hearing aids are stored in the case when not in use.

-Use a dehumidifier: A hearing aid dehumidifier helps remove moisture from the devices which can build up in tubing or cause problems with the battery.
+Use a dehumidifier: A hearing aid dehumidifier helps remove moisture from the devices, which can build up in tubing or cause problems with the battery.
 Remember to use it regularly in a humid environment.

 Waterproof covers: Consider investing in waterproof covers for your hearing aids.
 These covers can provide an extra layer of protection against water and humidity.
+If you're planning a beach or water-sports holiday, it's worth discussing waterproof options before you travel - they provide genuine peace of mind.

 Waterproof hearing aids: If you plan to spend a lot of time in or around water, you may want to explore waterproof hearing aid options such as Phonak Audeo hearing aids, designed to withstand exposure to moisture.